balbano/balbano.github.io/_posts/2023-02-19-the-long-loaf.markdown

 - 13g salt (2.6%)
 - 115g mature sourdough starter (I mix my starter with the same baker's percentages as the loaf so that I don't have to do any math when adding it in).

-## Day 1 - Morning: Warm up the starter
+## Day 1 - Morning: Feed the starter

 1. Take your starter out of your fridge (both books have good instructions for how to make a sourdough starter).
 I store my starter in a glass Weck jar.
 I use the rubber seal and the glass lid, but I don't use the little clips.
 I have no evidence that it matters, but this feels right to me.
 2. Discard all but a few tablespoons of starter.
 I save my discard in the fridge and occasionally make it into pancakes or other quick breads.